ziqinyeow/agno/README.md

 0.020526s / 0.000002s ~ 10,263
 ```

-In this particular run, **Agno Agent instantiation is roughly 10,000 times faster than Langgraph Agent instantiation**.
-Sure, the runtime will be dominated by inference, but these numbers add up as the number of Agents grows.

-The numbers continue to favor Agno as the number of tools grow, and we all memory and knowledge stores.
+In this particular run, **Agno Agents startup is roughly 10,000 times faster than Langgraph Agents**.
+The numbers continue to favor Agno as the number of tools grow, and we add memory and knowledge stores.

 ### Memory usage